 - This content should be search engine friendly (SEO’d)

 - Articles, videos that people read or watch — visitor engagement

 - People share your content, contribute and link to it

-If all this sounds very daunting and time consuming “it’s hard enough marketing and running a business without having to please Google”, I hear you cry.
-This is where TurnRound can help, let us develop your content strategies, produce creative communications that meet the technical challenges of well executed search friendly Inbound Marketing.
-We’ll even give your website a MOT to make sure it been SEO’d correctly and that it is easy to use.
+If all this sounds very daunting and time-consuming “it’s hard enough marketing and running a business without having to please Google”, I hear you cry.
+At TurnRound, we can help, let us develop your content strategies, produce creative communications that meet the technical challenges of well-executed search-friendly Inbound Marketing.
+We’ll even give your website an MOT to make sure it been SEO’d correctly and that it is easy to use.
 It’s no good generating web traffic that doesn’t drive users to other sections of your site; you need them to make contact and ultimately do business with you!

 The Fast Option — Paying for traffic

 Okay, generating content is going to take us a while to do, with distinct benefits moving forward.
 What you may need is quick results; this is when Pay-Per-Click (PPC) ads come into their own.